 However, it’s also the peak tourist season.

-If you want to avoid the crowds, you can choose to visit in late spring (May) or early autumn (September and the first week of October).
+If you want to avoid the crowds, you can visit in late spring (May) or early autumn (September and the first week of October).
 Here are ten reasons why visiting Iceland in May is a great idea.

 Summer and early autumn are ideal times to visit Iceland.